 RES’EAU WaterNET – Community Circle Approach To First Nations Water Challenges

-Trojan Technologies is dedicated to improving the health of our global environment.
+Trojan Technologies is dedicated to improving the state of our global environment.
 We achieve this, in part, by paying close attention to our social, environmental and ethical responsibilities at the community level, as strong communities are the building blocks to a better future.

 In Canada alone, over six million people rely on small and rural water systems for drinking water.
 Globally, this number stretches to 2.5 billion people.